-ArcGIS Enterprise 11.0 includes several retired and modified workflows.
+ArcGIS Enterprise 11.0 introduced several retired and modified workflows.
 These architecture and application changes are likely to impact your environment when upgrading from an earlier version of the software.

-Caution:If your organization is impacted by these retired or modified workflows, you are strongly encouraged to upgrade to ArcGIS Enterprise 10.9.1 before upgrading to 11.0 or a subsequent version.
-By doing so, you can migrate existing services and content as needed before upgrading to 11.0 or later.
+Caution:If your organization is impacted by these retired or modified workflows, you are strongly encouraged to upgrade to ArcGIS Enterprise 10.9.1 before upgrading to this release.
+By doing so, you can migrate existing services and content as needed before upgrading.

 ArcGIS Enterprise 10.9.1 is a long-term support release, and the last release to include all of the features that were removed in the 11.0 release.